 We use smartphones for a lot of things.
 We listen to music, play games, watch video, and talk to one another on social media.
 Another use for smartphones is to make our lives easier.
 Thankfully, there are plenty of apps that can do just that.
 You carry this thing on you all the time so why not let it make your life easier?
+The tools listed below should make your life easier in a variety of specific ways.
+This is a hard list for a new app to crack, so it may be a while before any new apps get listed here.
 Here are the most useful apps for Android!

 Price: Free / Up to $52.99 per month